Each month we aim to bring you a snapshot of research carried out at the University of the Highlands and Islands Archaeology Institute.

-This month we talk to Dr. Antonia Thomas and her research on art & archaeology.
+This month we talk to Dr Antonia Thomas about her research into art and archaeology.

-Talking to Antonia about her latest research she continues….“My two favourite subjects are Art, and, Archaeology.
+Talking about her latest research, Antonia explained: “My two favourite subjects are art and archaeology.
 I feel so lucky to be able to combine these in my teaching and research!
-We run a variety of Art and Archaeology courses here at the UHI, from summer workshops to postgraduate modules.”
+We run a variety of art and archaeology courses here at the UHI, from summer workshops to postgraduate modules.”

 Selected Publications (for full list see Antonia’s UHI Research Page)

 - Thomas, A. in press. (expected 2019).
 ‘Duration and representation in archaeology and photography’.
 In L. McFadyen & D. Hicks (eds.), Archaeology and Photography: Time, Objectivity and Archive.
 London, Bloomsbury.

 - Thomas, A. 2019.
 ‘Parallel Visions: Art, Archaeology and Landscape in Orkney’.
 Art North 1(3), pp.28-30.

 - Thomas, A. 2019.
 ‘Image and process in an architectural context: decorated stonework from the Ness of Brodgar’.
 In A. Jones & M. Diaz-Guardamino (eds.), Making a Mark: Image and Process in Neolithic Britain and Ireland, pp.142-163.
 Oxford, Windgather.